Shubho7/Deep-Research-AI-Agent/README.md

 - **Customizable research depth**: Choose between basic and advanced research depths
 - **Markdown output**: Research is provided in Markdown format, easy to use in documentation
 - **PDF export**: Ability to save research results as professionally formatted PDF documents
-- **Advanced LangChain integration**: Leverages LangChain's components for prompt management, memory, and callbacks
+- **LangChain integration**: Uses LangChain's components for prompt management and chain creation
-- **LangGraph workflow**: Implements a sophisticated state machine for research orchestration
+- **LangGraph workflow**: Implements a state machine for research orchestration

 ## Prerequisites